 1 | -installled > -installedengine > -notinstalledengine > Engine\Build\InstalledBuild.txt |

-- Call UBT with the
+- Pass the

 -notinstalledengine

-parameter and delete theInstalledBuild.txt
+parameter to UBT and delete theInstalledBuild.txt

-file in theEngine\Build
+file from theEngine\Build

-directory. - Call UBT without passing the
+directory. - Call UBT without passing

 -installled